GGAlanSmithee/learning-intel-x86-assembly/002_write_to_terminal/002_write_to_terminal.md

 ### Segment Registers

 The segment registers that are used to calculate the physical address of memory being accessed are always 16 bits wide.
 This is true for all processor modes.
+These are the `cs`, `ds`, `ss`, `es`, `fs` and `gs` registers and they are each associated with one of three types of storage: code, data or stack.
+How these are used depends on your memory model. read more in vol. 1, ch.
+3.4.2 of the [intel manual]

-### General Registers
+### General-Purpose Registers

 The x86 architecture defines a couple of registers (space in memory) that are built in to the processor, called general registers.
 While these can be used as a general store of data (that are more performant than the custom defined `dx` registers), they are also used by the processor as a way of passing data between the BIOS and the processor. read more [here][x86 registers]